CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/README.md

 ## Data

-This [**Spotify Dataset**](https://www.kaggle.com/datasets/vatsalmavani/spotify-dataset/code) contains 170,653 songs released from 1921 to 2020 from Spotify.
-For the purpose of research, we have modified the original data  by renaming fields and adding identification and genre information.
+This [Spotify Dataset](https://www.kaggle.com/datasets/vatsalmavani/spotify-dataset/code) contains 170,653 songs released from 1921 to 2020 from Spotify.
+To adapt to our research objectives, we have curated the dataset by renaming certain fields and enriching it with additional identification and genre details.
 [Click here for more infomation](https://github.com/CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/blob/main/doc/functional-spec.md).

-Original datasets include data for artists, genres, years, and Spotify data.
-The newly added dummy datasets include data for User-Songs, User-Friends, and User-Friends.
-All project data is stored as CSV files in the [data](https://github.com/CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/tree/main/data) file.
+The original Spotify datasets covered a range of features, including songs, artists, genres, years, along with various music attributes.
+Our project expanded it by creating dummy datasets encompassing Users, User-Songs, and User-Friends.
+These datasets are avaliable as CSV files in the [data](https://github.com/CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/tree/main/data) folder.
+To enhance the user experience with visually appealing elements, each user has been assigned a unique, anime-style profile photo generated through the [Diffusion model](https://huggingface.co/docs/diffusers/index).

 <br>